-What’s going on here is a kind of archeology.
-Or as it’s called in 12 step rooms – taking a searching and fearless inventory.
+These questions encourage a kind of archeology.
+Or as it’s called in 12 step rooms – a searching and fearless inventory.
 We’re not judging or chastising, we’re observing our patterns.
 Not for anyone else’s purposes – just our own.

 - Every insight is power

 - Every repaired or rejected relationship emboldens us